idaholab/moose/modules/navier_stokes/doc/content/source/postprocessors/PressureDrop.md

 then the pressure drop is positive.

 !alert note
-If using mesh refinement, upstream or downstream boundaries may not be split between two refined elements, children of the same parent element.
+If using mesh refinement, and if the upstream and downstream boundary are touching, the boundary between the two may not lie within a refined element, on a node inside a refined side.

 ## Using a weighting functor on local pressures